omaressaouaf/youcan-coding-challenge/README.md

-## Coding Challenge Software Engineer application by Omar Essaouaf
+## YouCan Coding Challenge Software Engineer application by Omar Essaouaf

 The coding challenge implements the 2 required features:
 1. Ability to create a product (from web and cli)